 Breaking down the silos in R&D projects

-Don’t leave the service aspect into a sub-role in technology innovation projects.
+Don’t leave the service delivery aspect into a sub-role in technology innovation projects.
 Products and ways-to-serve should be invented within the same process.

 Bringing in the how-to-serve perspective requires a special setting – breaking down the organizational silos.
 The development work advances by working across the different roles and mindsets: sales, product, marketing, software designers and R&D teams – co-working the concept for customers together.
 The ideation requires iterations between service provider role and customer role – and back.
 Part of the process is also to explain – besides product use – the anatomies of trust and commitment in the service provider – customer partnership.

-The role of customer frontline people
+The key role of customer frontline people

 They take the lead to explain required changes in collaboration with the customers.
 Understanding current user behaviors, listening to customers, knowledge from customer anthropology, or customer competence to use the new technology are some of the raw material that may reflect to the technology design.